sapporo-wes/sapporo-service/README.md

                         the specified number of days.
 ```

+### Run a Workflow

+Since the sapporo-service is the Workflow Execution Service (WES), you can execute workflows by specifying the workflow document and workflow parameters (i.e., by calling `POST /runs`).
+However, this might be challenging at first.
+To help you get started, there are several examples of running workflows using `curl` in the `./tests/curl_example` directory.
+These examples should serve as useful references.

+Additionally, it is recommended to review the API specifications.
+After starting the Sapporo service, you can access `http://localhost:1122/docs` to view the API specifications through the Swagger UI.
+This interface provides an easy way to understand the API and execute commands directly from the UI.

 ### Run Directory

 The sapporo-service organizes all submitted workflows, workflow parameters, output files, and related data within a specific directory on the file system.
 This directory is known as the "run directory."
 To specify a different location for the run directory, use the startup argument `--run-dir` or set the environment variable `SAPPORO_RUN_DIR`.